glebite/2022/README.md

 ### worldleaders.py
-This tool will find the world leaders from wikipedia and hopefully using some other magic, find the email addresses of their government or tuncomment-region o their office.
+This tool will find the world leaders from wikipedia and hopefully using some other magic, find the email addresses of their government or to their office.

 ### Canadian MPs
 Outputs .csv data with the Names, email, Party, Riding, and Province in Canada